ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 ### All Data Types
 1. What is the datatype?
 Image, text, Int, float, etc.
 2. What is the data?
 Even if it seems obvious be precise and concise.

-### Tabular Data
-Define the following for each column (including response)

-	2. Where does the data come from?
+3. Where does the data come from?
 Accurate lineage is key to understanding problems later in the process.
 Did a vendor mess up?
 Is someone using an adversarial example to attack our system?

+### Tabular Data
+Define the following for each column (including response)
-	3. Categorical, Ordinal, or Continuous?
+	1. Categorical, Ordinal, or Continuous?
-	4. Domain - be as narrow as possible.
+	2. Domain - be as narrow as possible.
 For categorical variables this will be a set, for continuous this will be a range.
+	3. Null behavior? - allowed? how to handle imputation?
+	4. What constitutes and outlier?
+How should outliers be handled?
+	5. What constitutes a duplicate?
+For longitudinal data we expect multiple observations for a product SKU and/or vendor ID, but not a combination of 3 on the same day.
+The same may not be true for a different application.
+We

 ## Data Quality Tools
 1. [[Deequ]] (And PyDeequ)